BMW Championship 2023 Betting Guide

 Style of Play

 Hard-hitters off the tee have a distinct advantage on longer courses, such as the North Course at the Olympia Fields.
 On the other hand, shorter hitters may require long irons to reach a par-four green in regulation or struggle to reach par-five greens in two shots.
-Therefore, it may be wise to look at individual statistics surrounding each player and try to figure out whether their skillset suits the courses at the 2020 BMW Championship.
-Statistics ranging from iron accuracy to driving distances are easy to find.
+Therefore, it may be wise to look at individual statistics surrounding each player and try to figure out whether their skillset suits the courses at the 2023 BMW Championship.
+Statistics ranging from iron accuracy to driving distances are easy to find on the official PGA Tour website.

 BMW Championship Throughout History